filip194/fitbit-connect/README.md

  - USER - searches users by ID or username
  - MODERATOR - role not implemented; placeholder
- - ADMIN - all USER authorities + can update and delete users; can collect user activity data by obtaining it from Fitbit API service once user has registered and logged into Fitbit
+ - ADMIN - all USER authorities + can update and delete users; can collect user activity data by obtaining it over Fitbit API once user has registered and logged into Fitbit

 ### Technologies used